 Marketing can help projects reach their widest audiences.
 Crypto markets are volatile, and sales are not guaranteed.
 One way artists achieve sustainable success can be to build an active and engaged audience.
 Art Blocks has a thriving community on several social media channels that is enthusiastic to engage with new artists and new projects.
 We encourage you to engage with this community and provide resources for doing so, as you prepare to release your work.

-Artists whose projects have been designated for Curated release must wait to announce the project and its Curated designation until after Art Blocks has made an official announcement.
+For artists with projects designated as Curated releases, wait to reveal the project and its Curated status until after Art Blocks has made an official announcement.

 Art Blocks Promotion Resources

 Twitter: Every Monday, we tweet links to the upcoming week’s events and releases.
 Newsletter: Art Blocks announces upcoming releases on Tuesday via our newsletter, The Link.
 Discord: The following week's releases are announced in #upcoming-projects on Discord at the end of each week.